 If you would like to try making Bread Srsly’s sourdough bread, this is a great starting point.
 The point of this recipe is to inspire you to experiment in your kitchen.
 Making gluten free sour dough bread takes a lot more time than regular breads.
-You need 3-5 days to create a starter for the first time.
+You need 3-5 days to create a starter for the first time because there is NO YEAST in this recipe.
 (Once you have a starter, if you keep it well fed, you can use it to start baking new sour dough breads right away.)

 To read Sadie from Bread Srsly’s story, click here.